Home : : About Us : : Renewable Energy : : Green Building : : Energy Efficiency : : Workforce Development : : Membership

 Stephen D. Shelton

-Stephen Shelton is a 30 year veteran of the Renewable Energy and Energy Efficiency industry and the co-founder and Executive Director of the Louisiana CleanTech Network (LCTN).
-Stephen has been directing activities of the LCTN since January 2007.
+As a co-founder and Executive Director of the Louisiana CleanTech Network (LCTN), Stephen has been working to organize the LCTN since January 2007.
 What started as an idea to have a local New Orleans based Renewable Energy Industry organization grew to the LCTN.
-For the next two years Mr. Shelton worked with local and state government, NGO's, electric utilities, Green Building and Renewable Energy companies to develop a Clean Technology and Renewable Energy industry in the state of Louisiana.
+Over the last two years Mr. Shelton has been working with local and state government, NGO's, electrical utilities, Green Building and Renewable Energy companies to develop a Clean Technology and Renewable Energy industry in the state of Louisiana.

-Mr. Shelton co-founded ADVEN, LLC - an Advanced Energy Systems consultancy, and expanded the solar training program to include the Solar American Cities, Austin, San Antonio and Houston.
-ADVEN, a New Orleans based company with offices in New Orleans and Austin, TX., focused on green workforce traning and development, advanced energy strategies for low energy buildings and consulting services that offered sustainable technology-based solutions for a wide range of clients in the public and private sectors.
+Mr. Shelton is a principal in ADVEN, LLC a New Orleans based company with offices in New Orleans and Austin, TX.
+ADVEN, LLC focuses on advanced energy strategies and services that offer sustainable technology-based solutions for the purpose of achieving lower energy cost for a wide range of clients in the public and private sectors.

 Stephen is also the president and co-founder of the Southern Building Institute, a non-profit Louisiana corporation with a focus on high performance, sustainable, and energy efficient buildings in the Gulf South.
 Stephen worked closely with four local area green building and energy efficiency professionals to form this research based company.